S-feLayer/SafeLayer-Chat/docs/ai_model_integration_guide.md

  # AI Model Integration Guide

-This guide shows how to use Masquerade with Tinfoil for redaction before sending content to other AI models like ChatGPT, Grok, or Gemini.
+This guide shows how to use Secure AI with Tinfoil for redaction before sending content to other AI models like ChatGPT, Grok, or Gemini.

 ## 🔄 **Workflow Overview**